Optional Practical Training: F-1 Students

 You may not begin working until you have received your OPT card (Employment Authorization Document or EAD) from the U.S. government and may only work within the dates specified on the card.

 When to Apply

 You can apply for OPT up to 90 days before and 60 days after your program completion date (your last day of classes).
 The current processing time for an OPT application by the U.S. government is 2 to 3 months.
 For this reason, it is advisable to apply as early as possible.

 Special note for the PhD students: Unlike other students, you have some flexibility in selecting your program completion date: final day of classes, dissertation date, or date that final corrections are submitted.
 Please e-mail Scott Keller with any questions about your program completion date.

 How to Apply

-Due to the large number of graduate students, we require attendance at an OPT Workshop or Open Hour to learn about the OPT process before applying.
-Once you have attended a workshop and assembled the required documents, please e-mail Scott Keller to schedule an OPT appointment at the ISSO.
+Due to the large number of graduate students, we require attendance at an OPT Workshop to learn about the OPT process before applying.
+Once you have attended a workshop, applied for graduation, and assembled the required documents, please e-mail Scott Keller to schedule an OPT appointment at the ISSO.

-Please review the materials on the page, assemble the required documents, and then e-mail Scott Keller to discuss options for program end dates and then schedule an OPT appointment at the ISSO.
+Please review the materials on this page.
+Before assembling the required documents, please email Scott Keller to discuss options for program end dates and then schedule an OPT appointment at the ISSO.